antonagestam/immoney/README.md

 - Exposed and internal data types are either immutable or faux immutable.
 - Invalid amounts of money cannot be represented.
 There is no such thing as `0.001` US dollars, and there is no such thing as negative money.
 - Builtin operations never implicitly lose precision.
-This point is pretty much fall-out of the previous point, but still worth mentioning.
 - Built from the ground-up with support for static type checking in mind.
 This means that bugs that attempt to mix currencies can be found by a static type checker.